CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq-config.md

 periodically announce their existance on this shared queue, so that they are all aware of each other, and can forward messages to each other.

+If you do set up a cluster of MailerQ instances, it is important that each of the MailerQ instances connects _to the same RabbitMQ_ instance for the cluster communication.
+It is perfectly valid to use different RabbitMQ instances for queueing emails and results, but the cluster exchange must be located on the same RabbitMQ instance.
+That's why the config file allows you to set both a rabbitmq-host variable with the name of the RabbitMQ server from which the emails are loaded, and a cluster-host variable to set the RabbitMQ instance that is used by all MailerQ instances for their internal communication.

+One of the advantages of setting up a cluster is that messages that can not be processed by one MailerQ instance, are automatically handed over to an other.
 If one of the MailerQ instances consumes a message from its outbox, but sees that this message can only be sent from a MailerQ server that runs on a different server (because only that other server is configured with the appropriate IP address), it will